filozof50/UP/smart robot house cleaner.md

   - supervising IOS applications development
   - developing software for our robot
   - supervising software development for robot
-  - all responsibilities as S&T manager mentioned in 2.1 part Management structure and procedures
+  - all responsibilities as a S&T manager mentioned in 2.1 part Management structure and procedures

 SS experience in areas related to technologies we plan to use:
   - different android applications
   - different IOS applications
-  - development of robotic hand that can find and press button
+  - development of robotic hand that can find and press a button
-  - development of robot that can carry glass from one point to other
+  - development of robot that can carry a glass from one point to another

+#### ND, Belgrade, Serbia

+ND is a graduate student at Faculty of Mathematics, University of Belgrade, on his way to the Master's degree.
+He is interested and experienced with algorithms, data structures, and game development, of which the first two will be important for developing the key components, and the last one to combine them into a functioning whole.

+His responsibilities will be:
+  - developing optimal and efficient routing and mapping algorithms for SRHC
+  - developing visualizations of the work done by SRHC
+  - developing decision making components based on sensor input
+  - responsible for code review and management
+  - all responsibilities as a Team manager mentioned in 2.1 part Management structure and procedures

+ND experience in areas related to technologies we plan to use:
+  - android applications
+  - Unity Engine visualizations
+  - computer vision with SimpleCV

 ### 2.3 Consortium as a whole